I am clearer about what I really want and I have the courage to make things happen.

 The programme truly exceeded my expectations in many ways:

 First of all,

-it cracked my own mask after the first four modules, especially during the origin family system, 360-degree assessment and debrief.
+it cracked my own mask after the first four modules, especially during the family origins system exercise, 360-degree assessment and debrief.

 Secondly, it brought me world-leading and proven theories and tools for consulting and coaching for change, which I use now every day to add value to my executive customers.

 Thirdly, my classmates and professors became the emotional ‘home’ of my spirit.
 We could laugh and cry together, and had a profound understanding of each other.

 Fourthly, I got very warm support from alumni for my thesis and I am now friends with almost all the alumni with a Chinese cultural background.

 How has the EMC changed your perspectives or outlook towards life?

 Since I am an action-oriented leader, I moved to Singapore from China in the middle of the programme because I wanted to coach more people across cultures.

 I set up my own company and started to serve customers like Prudential and McKinsey after my graduation.